 The stalactites formed over the years are magnificent in their unique and special shapes.
 Along the way, you will find even more beautiful specimens.
 At first, it may seem like a lot to take 2 hours to explore the cave, but believe me, time flies quickly down there.

 The Skocjan cave system is more than a single cave.
 Therefore, you can choose not only 1 but 3 tours.

 - Reka river "additional" tour (group tour)

 # 1 Exploring the Skocjan Cave

-You will have to proceed on a pre-designed route for about 10 minutes between the visitor center and the entrance to the cave.
+You will have to proceed on a pre-designed route for about 10 minutes between the visitor centre and the entrance to the cave.
 The cave tour consists of 5 sections.
-Going through these sections, the tour guide tells you about the formation of the cave and you will go through the major chambers one by one.
+Going through these sections, the tour guide tells you about the formation of the cave, and you will go through the major chambers one by one.
 In the meantime, of course, you will find useful information about the countryside and the cave.

 The trail is well lit, well built and even.
 During the tour, there will always be a railing in the cave on one side so you can hold on to it.